Health Benefits and Side Effects of Cabbage

 8. Enhances Skin Health

-Vitamin C in cabbage increases the production of some proteins, like collagen, for healthy, smooth skin.
+The vitamin C in cabbage supports collagen production, promoting healthy, smooth, and firm skin.
 It helps reduce scars, pigmentation, and signs of aging.
-Daily intake improves skin tone and elasticity.

-Tip: Apply cabbage juice on the skin to nourish it.
+Tip: Apply cabbage juice to the skin to nourish it.

 9. Aids in Detoxification

 Sulfur compounds and antioxidants in cabbage are useful for liver function.
-They help utilize the nutrients better and eliminate toxins.
+They help absorb the nutrients and eliminate toxins.
 You may notice more energy and a refreshed feeling.

 Tip: Mix cabbage with lemon water for body cleansing.